mdibaiee/mahdi.blog/_posts/2017-02-04-dont-chase.md

 really looked into their _good partner_'s dictionary to see what he/she wants out of a relationship, because if you don't qualify her requirements, it's not a deal.

-Now there is a sub-group of Group A, too, and it includes the people who faced with the question "I am what she dreams of?", they try to cheat and modify their definition of a good partner, adding a line that goes "Loves me however I am", sorry buddy, but what if I tell you she could add the same line to her dictionary?
+Now there is a sub-group of Group A, too, and it includes the people who faced with the question "am I what she dreams of?", they try to cheat and modify their definition of a good partner, adding a line that goes "Loves me however I am", sorry buddy, but what if I tell you she could add the same line to her dictionary?
 That's not a deal, you want a good partner as you defined it, you have to be a good partner as she defines it.